 “Your Pretty Face Is Going To Hell” Adult Swim (fourth season forthcoming)

-“The Haves and the Have Nots” OWN (season five airing)
+“The Haves and the Have Nots” OWN (season six about to go into production)

-“If Loving You Is Wrong” OWN (fourth season airing)
+“If Loving You Is Wrong” OWN (fourth season aired)

-“Say Yes to the Dress Atlanta” TLC (10th season airing starting June 9, 2018) The show was revived in mid-2017 and will air new episodes in 2018 after a two-year break.
+“Say Yes to the Dress Atlanta” TLC (10th season airing) The show was revived in mid-2017 and will air new episodes in 2018 after a two-year break.

 SHOWS THAT SHOOT PART TIME IN ATLANTA